zostera/django-bootstrap3/README.md

 Alternatively, you can download or clone this repo and call `pip install -e .`.

+## Requirements

+- Python 2.6 or 2.7
+- Django >= 1.4

+Contributions and pull requests for other Django and Python versions are welcome.

 ## Usage

 In your templates, load the `bootstrap3` library and use the `bootstrap_*` tags